 Before you can move your chickens outdoors, you need a secure coop and run.
 The coop is usually the most expensive part of raising backyard chickens.
 Your coop will need to have a feeder and waterer.
 You also need to prepare nest boxes for your chickens to lay their eggs in (unless you are raising meat breeds).

 The floor of the coop will need additional pine shavings just like the brooder.
 And since chickens prefer to roost up high, you need to have some type of roost post in your coop for the chickens to sleep on.

 Chickens will be much healthier if allowed outside, so I also recommend adding a secure run where the chickens can roam outdoors.

 Chicks need to be fully feathered before moving them to their coop.
 Most chicks are fully feathered by about 6 weeks, but a few breeds take a bit longer.
 Be sure your coop is safe and secure before moving your chickens into the coop.
 See below if you are moving chicks in with older chickens.

 Allowing your chickens to free range is a matter of personal preference.
 It will depend on the predators in your area and your risk for loss.
 It will also depend on how near your neighbors are and whether the chickens (and their poo) bother them.

 Integrating Chicks With Older Chickens

 If you plan on mixing your chicks with older hens, there are lots of precautions you need to take to ensure the chicks don’t get picked on.
-If at all possible, wait until the baby chicks are full grown before integrating them with another flock.
+If at all possible, wait until the baby chicks are fully grown before integrating them with another flock.

 Chickens Losing Feathers?

-When your chickens start to lose feathers, they are going through the phase called molting.
+When your chickens start to lose feathers, they are going through a phase called molting.
 For grown chickens, this usually happens in late summer or early fall.
 The first year, your chickens usually don’t molt.